• Skip to primary navigation

 • In a large mixing bowl, combine the dry ingredients, including your grated carrots.

-• Now, add in the curdled ‘buttermilk’, canola oil, vanilla extract.
+• Now, add in the curdled ‘buttermilk’, canola oil and vanilla extract.
 Fold the dry into the wet gently.
 Don’t over-mix.
 Be patient and continue to fold the cake batter until all the pockets of flour are gone.

 Bake the two cake halves: